cfengine/documentation/api/enterprise-api-examples/browsing-host-information.markdown

 ---
 layout: default
-title: Browsing Host Information
+title: Browsing host information
 published: true
 sorting: 50
 tags: [examples, enterprise, rest, api, reporting, hosts]
 ---

 A resource [/api/host][Host REST API#List hosts] is added as an alternative interface for browsing host information.
-For full flexibility we recommend using [SQL][SQL Schema] reports via [/api/query][Query REST API#Execute SQL query] for this. however, currently vital signs (data gathered from `cf-monitord`) is not part of the SQL reports data model.
+For full flexibility we recommend using [SQL][SQL schema] reports via [/api/query][Query REST API#Execute SQL query] for this. however, currently vital signs (data gathered from `cf-monitord`) is not part of the SQL reports data model.